hdrummon/HugoHdrummon/content/post/Reflection5.md

 As Nathan replied, they typically utilize human threat reconnaissance and employee threat assessment of how they would interact with possible exploits like social engineering or phishing links.
 They then mentioned how there would be blast emails that stress the importance of warning about phishing links and just letting in random people into the building to plant these rogue devices, while also creating incentives to spot protentional threats and rogue security that act in as threats to create awareness.
 This in itself is a smart idea to create incentives to encourage the active observation of threats within an organization.
-This was also a good opotunity to interact with them as stakeholders being that they are active Penetration Testers for Deloitte and have an important insight in the field that I will once need.
+This was also a good opotunity to interact with them as stakeholders since I didnt last sprint, also being that they are active Penetration Testers for Deloitte and have an important insight in the field that I will once need.

 The rest of the day was spent attempting the HackTheBox that were using for our deliverable.